Rabbi Jeffrey Summit , Neubauer Executive Director

-Shana Burstyn, Administrative Coordinator, keeps things at Tufts Hillel organized and running smoothly.
+Shana Burstyn, Operations and Data Manager, keeps things at Tufts Hillel organized and running smoothly.
 Shana is from Baltimore, MD and originally moved to the Boston area to attend Brandeis University, from which she received her degree in American Studies and Theater Arts.
 She felt very much at home within the Jewish communities of Baltimore and Brandeis and finds Tufts to be similarly welcoming.
 Shana enjoys crafting, theatre, nerdy TV, and trivia.

 Contact Shana Burstyn